netdata/netdata/packaging/installer/UPDATE.md

 most up-to-date version, whether that's nightly or major releases.

 Before you update Netdata using one of the methods below, check to see if your Netdata agent is already up-to-date by opening the update modal in the dashboard.
 Click the **Update** button in the top navigation to open it.
-The modal will tell you whether your agent is up-to-date or not.
+The modal tells you whether your agent is up-to-date or not.

 ![Opening the update
 modal](https://user-images.githubusercontent.com/1153921/76559153-d5cced00-645b-11ea-8dcd-893f8d16f7a8.gif)